HolyBlackCat/cpp-tutorials/installing_vsc.md

 * Download the installer from https://code.visualstudio.com/ and install.<br/>
-  Don't install any extensions VSC suggests to you yet, we'll get to that later.
+  Don't install any extensions VSC suggests you yet, we'll get to that later.

-Follow those steps in order:
+Then follow those steps in order:

 * ### [Learn how to work in the VSC terminal](/working_in_vscode_terminal.md)